a2a-2018/a2a-2018/_posts/2018-04-16-Usability-Review.md

 LL is an undergraduate student at Williams.
 LL represents our typical user, a student at a rural, small college who does art, actively participates in collaborations and wants to find other artists on campus.
 We conducted the test in Mission, a typical study spot for LL.

 For this test, we provided background information on the app, presented a scenario and had LL fulfill our two revised tasks given the scenario.
-We described each task we wanted LL to do, prompting them to think aloud before letting them use the application and did not answer questions or provide help as they was performing the tasks.
+We described each task we wanted LL fulfill (giving context with an appropriate scenario), asked them to think aloud before letting them use the application and did not answer questions or provide help as they was performing the tasks.
+Because we had previously run into issues with a user telling us what actions they *would have done* instead of physically acting them (i.e. "I would press this button" vs. using their finger to press the part of the paper prototype that represented a button), we specifically informed the interviewee that nothing would happen if they did not physically interact with the paper prototype.
 Grace was the computer, Dawn was the observer, and both were facilitators.

 From this interview, both tasks were easily accomplished with the new back buttons and the more concrete sense of direction, so LL did not have any pressing issues.
 There was some confusion about button placement on the feed, but we did not immediately change this feature for the next tester, as the time between before our next test was too short to change all of the paper prototypes.